Woman hit and drag case: Court rejects Ashustosh Bharadwaj's bail plea | Law-Order

 Woman hit and drag case: Court rejects Ashustosh Bharadwaj's bail plea

-The prosecution also informed the court that the live location and google time line of the accused persons were yet to be obtained for ascertaining their role in the incident.
+The Delhi Police told a metropolitan court on Thursday the live location and Google time line of the accused were yet to be obtained to clearly establish their individual roles in the hit-and-drag case that killed a 20-year-old woman in the national capital.

 - Country: